 The Rise of Multilatinas and the Implications for M&A Deals in the Region and Beyond

-Amid that economic turmoil, multilatinas were born.
-During the lost decade of the 1980s, when the region was undergoing a debt crisis, high inflation rates, closed markets and political instability, family owned and debt-free companies saw an opportunity to invest abroad.
-Chile was the first country to expand, mainly to Argentina, capitalising on the benefits of high copper prices and available financing at low interest rates.
+Chilean companies were the first to expand and become multilatinas, due to Chile’s open economy, mainly through investments in Argentina, capitalising on the benefits of high copper prices and available financing at low interest rates.
 During the corralito, Argentina’s currency was devaluated and investors fled the country.
-Chilean companies, willing to assume the risk, swept in and invested heavily, mainly in agribusiness.
+Chilean companies, willing to assume the risk, swept in and invested heavily, mainly in retail and agribusiness.
 During this time, Cencosud became one of the first multilatinas, and in the past two decades more companies have become multilatinas owing, among other things, to economic reforms that affected their country of origin, the saturation of local markets compounded with the lower amount of domestic opportunities, and the need to diversify the risk portfolio and access new sources of capital.